SimonVandenhende/Multi-Task-Learning-PyTorch/README.md

 The datasets will be downloaded automatically to the specified paths when running the code for the first time.

-### Train model
+### Training
 The configuration files to train the model can be found in the `configs/` directory.
-For example, run the following commands to train a model.
+The model can be trained by running the following command:

 ```shell
 python main.py --config_env configs/env.yml --config_exp configs/$DATASET/$MODEL.yml
 ```

-### Evaluate model
+### Evaluation
-The best model is evaluated at the end of training.
-The multi-task evaluation criterion is based on Equation 10 from our survey paper and requires to pre-train a set of single-tasking networks first.
-It is possible to only validate the model during the last 10 epochs to speed-up training by adding the following line to your config file:
+We evaluate the best model at the end of training.
+The evaluation criterion is based on Equation 10 from our survey paper and requires to pre-train a set of single-tasking networks beforehand.
+To speed-up training, it is possible to evaluate the model only during the final 10 epochs by adding the following line to your config file:

 ```python
 eval_final_10_epochs_only: True